smastrom/cypress-wait-frames/README.md

-# Cypress waitFrames
+# Cypress Wait Frames

-Cypress command to correctly wait for any CSS/DOM property to be idle.
+Cypress command to correctly wait for any CSS/DOM property to be idle after a specified number of frames.

 <br />